OctoberSith/Py_DemoPage/README.md

-# Python Demo Py Files
+# Python Demo Files
-- A collection of small practice code programs
+- A collection of small practice code programs and their modules